sbercloud-terraform/terraform-provider-sbercloud/docs/resources/cce_node_pool.md

 * `preinstall` - (Optional, String, ForceNew) Specifies the script to be executed before installation.
   The input value can be a Base64 encoded string or not.
 Changing this parameter will create a new resource.

-* `postinstall` - (Optional, String, ForceNew) Specifies the script to be executed after installation.
+* `postinstall` - (Optional, String, NonUpdatable) Specifies the script to be executed after installation.
   The input value can be a Base64 encoded string or not.
 Changing this parameter will create a new resource.

 * `node_image_id` - (Optional, String, ForceNew) Specifies the image ID to create the node.